310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain_p2.md

 {% endbubble %}

 {% bubble Tetora sad %}
-Mmm~… But I feel like I’m a little too naive after all…
+Mmm~… But I feel like I’m a little too naïve after all…

 I feel like no matter how hard I try to stick to my guns, I’ll always be a halfwit who can’t be fully dyed by either evil or justice.